 Mount Pilatus is a 2132-meter-high mountain in the center of Switzerland accessible from Lucerne.
 This mountain is the source of many mystical discoveries and lore in Switzerland, giving visitors a mysterious feel when observing the 73 peaks from afar beyond Lucerne lake below.

 Moving southwards, we shall see Mount Eiger, scraping the skyline of Lauterbrunnen or Grindelwald at 3967 meters.
 It’s the mountain known all over in the world of alpinism because of its north face, one of the most challenging ascents ever climbed!
 Absolutely, it’s one of the things that make the Swiss Alps special.

 Mount Eiger has this 1800 meter tall rock wall, also one of the highest mountain faces in the world.
 You can see the best view of Mount Eiger and its north face in the Eiger Trail in Kleine Scheidegg, a mountain pass located southeast of Wengen.
 Here’s a sample view:

 At a point where the Swiss and Italian borders meet, we find Matterhorn, the most famous peak in the world and the most notable thing about the Swiss Alps.
 Its pyramidal peak that turns golden every sunset and sunrise has attracted thousands of hikers and the most skilled photographers ever since it was discovered.

-From the town of Zermatt in the Canton of Valais, we can clearly observe Matterhorn stand above the horizon, poking the skies at a staggering height of 4,478 meters.
+From the town of Zermatt in the Canton of Valais, we can clearly observe Matterhorn standing above the horizon, poking the skies at a staggering height of 4,478 meters.
 It is an icon of Switzerland and the mountain that we can see from the triangular box of Toblerone, the chocolate we all love to eat!
 Behold, the Matterhorn: